-- copies of transcripts if they are duly notarized by Citizenship and Immigration Canada (CIC) or Canadian Consular officials; - official documentation provided by International Credential Evaluation Service (ICES), or World Education Services (WES) evaluation, or, subject to additional verification and at the sole discretion of the University, other recognized credential evaluation service that requires official copies of transcripts to make their determination.
+- International Credential Evaluation Service (ICES), - World Education Services (WES) evaluation. - Subject to additional verification and at the sole discretion of the University, other recognized credential evaluation services that require official copies of transcripts to make their determination may be considered.
+A list will be maintained by the Registrar's Office.